usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Need for clearer delineation in contract language
 - Role of onboarding and joint governance reviews

-**Group Discussion: How can we encourage modular or hybrid cloud strategies without overcomplicating procurement?
+**Group discussion: How can we encourage modular or hybrid cloud strategies without overcomplicating procurement?
 What role should vendors play in helping agencies architect for resilience<a name="fifteen"></a>**?

 Total time allocation: 5-10 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Learners know what the priorities and potential pitfalls are when procuring cloud solutions, and how to align agency needs with vendor capabilities.
-- Expected Outcomes: Learners will be able to analyze the benefits and tradeoffs of modular and hybrid cloud strategies and identify procurement approaches that promote flexibility and vendor collaboration without increasing complexity.
+- Expected outcomes: Learners will be able to analyze the benefits and tradeoffs of modular and hybrid cloud strategies and identify procurement approaches that promote flexibility and vendor collaboration without increasing complexity.
 - Materials needed:
     - None
 - Instructions for facilitator: